Observe Ballerina programs

 import ballerinax/jaeger as _;

-Observability is disabled by default at runtime as well and it can be enabled selectively for metrics and tracing by adding the following runtime configurations to the Config.toml file.
+Observability is disabled by default at runtime.
+It can be enabled selectively for metrics and tracing by adding the following runtime configurations to the Config.toml file.
+Create the file inside the observability_demo directory and add the following section.

 Copy